npsot_bluebonnet_full_color

 Comments

 Blooms March-November.
-Warm season bunchgrass.
+A warm-season bunchgrass.
 Flat bluish green, vertical stems and sheaths.
 Windmill inflorescence has purplish spikes that turn straw yellow or black when ripe.
 Provides nesting and denning material.
-Seeds eaten by a variety of birds and small mammals.
-Larval host plant for Branded Skipper Moth & Satyr Butterfly.
+Larval host: Branded Skipper Moth and Satyr Butterfly.

 References